On determinantal equations for curves and Frobenius split hypersurfaces: Determinantal Equations for Frobenius split Hypersurfaces

 \section{Determinantal Equations for Frobenius split Hypersurfaces}

-Let me now prove the following theorem.
-I do not know if there is any classical analogue of this theorem which shows that any Frobenius split hypersurface (of any dimension) is necessarily a set-theoretic determinantal variety.
-Note that while the next theorem makes no assumption on the degree of $X$ let me point out that it is immediate from (\cite{mehta85}) that any Frobenius split hypersurface $X\subset\P^n$ has $\deg(X)\leq n+1$ (i.e. $X$ is Fano or a Calabi-Yau hypersurface) and by (\cite{fedder87}) one sees that any smooth Fano hypersurface in $\pnn$ is Frobenius split. \bthm Let $X\into\pnn$ be a smooth, projective, Frobenius split hypersurface given by some equation $G=0$.
-Then there exists an intrinsic square matrix $M$ whose entries are have degrees bounded between $1$ and $n-1$ and such that $\det(M)=G^r$ for some $r\geq 0$.
-In other words every smooth, projective Frobenius split hypersurface is always an intrinsic, bounded set theoretic determinantal hypersurface.
-In particular every smooth Fano hypersurface is a bounded set theoretic determinantal hypersurface. \ethm
+Let me now prove the following theorem. \bthm Let $X\into\pnn$ be a smooth, projective, Frobenius split hypersurface given by some equation $G=0$.
+Then there exists an intrinsic square matrix $M$ whose non-zero entries have degrees bounded between $1$ and $n-1$ and such that $\det(M)=G^r$ for some $r\geq 0$.
+In other words, every smooth, projective Frobenius split hypersurface is always an intrinsic, bounded set theoretic determinantal hypersurface.
+In particular, every smooth Fano hypersurface is a bounded set theoretic determinantal hypersurface and every Frobenius split Calabi-Yau hypersurface is a bounded set theoretic determinantal hypersurface. \ethm